denten-books/plain-text/2-device.md

-In thinking of the various ways in which the process of translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola, a type of a player piano.
-The mechanism of the player piano defines the relationship between music score sheet and the keyboard in a rigid way.
+In thinking of the various ways in which the process of translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola, a type an automatic player piano.
+A player piano connects the music score to the mechanism in a rigid way.
+The mechanism and symbolic notation become one.
-Perforated sheet music passes through the machine, activating the corresponding pins.
-When functioning properly, the pins have no other option but to respond appropriately.
-The symbolism of music notation and the symbolism of the mechanism stand in accord with one another.
-The rigidity of the connection assures correspondence.
-The machine enacts an exacting translation from one medium to the next.
-We are guaranteed correspondence between the two through mechanical means as the actuating mechanism of the player piano fits into the grooves of the piano roll.
+The mechanism does not "interpret."
+Perforated paper physically actuates the appropriate pins and gears and always in the same manner.
+As long as the mechanism functions properly, musical notation and the internal arrangement of instrument parts stand in accord.
+The rigidity of the connection assures a correspondence in symbolisms.
+The machine enacts an exacting translation from one medium to the next by mechanical means, as the actuating mechanisms of the player piano fit into the grooves of a music roll.

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his